Rape allegation against Trump splits GOP women of the Senate

 CNN asked whether Carroll should be believed, and McSally said, "You can call my office if you want to do an interview."
 When pressed further, she added, "I'm late for my next meeting."

 Sen. Lisa Murkowski, Republican of Alaska, said that she hadn't heard Ernst's comments but she said when it comes to getting answers to what happened, "Clarity is always good."
 She added that while she had not spoken to Ernst yet, she intends to.
+Murkowski did not directly answer when asked if she agreed with Ernst that there should be an investigation into the allegation.

 Sens.
 Cindy Hyde-Smith, Republican of Mississippi, and Marsha Blackburn, Republican of Tennessee, refused to respond to requests for comment on the allegation.
 Hyde-Smith said Wednesday she didn't know about the allegations.
 The day before, however, when CNN asked about this specific allegation, she declined to comment, saying, "I don't do hallways interviews."